Netatalk/netatalk/CONTRIBUTING.md

 ### Automatic formatting

-The style guide is automatically enforced with [astyle](https://gitlab.com/saalen/astyle) v3.6.17 or later. and an `.astylerc` options file.
+The style guide is automatically enforced with [astyle](https://gitlab.com/saalen/astyle) v3.6.17 or later and an `.astylerc` formatting options file.
 Before submitting new code, run `astyle --project --recursive '*.h' '*.c' '*.cc'` in the root of the netatalk source tree.
 You can also use the `./contrib/scripts/codefmt.sh` convenience script to the same effect.